 At any cost, avoid overfeeding as it is one of the common causes of poor water quality.

-How Long Can A Betta Go Without Eating?
+How Long Can They Go Without Eating?

 Betta fish can survive for up to ten days without eating food.
 However, unless necessary, it is not recommended to starve your fish for so long.